Advanced Querying Techniques

 -- Check the result

-Task: Use EXISTS to find all products from the Products table that have never been archived (i.e., their ProductName does not exist in the ArchivedProducts table).
+Task: Use EXISTS (or NOT EXISTS) to find all products from the Products table that have never been archived (i.e., their ProductName does not exist in the ArchivedProducts table).

 Your Query: